ricmmartins/fasthack-linux/README.md

 * A command line interface is a user interface (managed by a command line interpreter program) which processes commands to a computer program and outputs the results.
 When someone refers to one of these three terms in the context of Linux, they generally mean a terminal environment where you can run commands and see the results printed out to the terminal.

-For our activites, is recommended to use thr [Azure Cloud Shell](http://shell.azure.com/).

 Becoming a Linux expert requires you to be comfortable with using a terminal.
 Any administrative task, including file manipulation, package installation, and user management, can be accomplished through the terminal.
 The terminal is interactive: you specify commands to run and the terminal outputs the results of those commands.
 To execute any command, you type it into the prompt and press ENTER.

+For our activites, is recommended to use the [Azure Cloud Shell](http://shell.azure.com/).

 ### THe FHS